KHADILKAR-PRIJAY/Socialize-App/README.md

 # Socialize-App

-## Project Overview
+## Project Overview 📢
 A full-stack responsive MERN application that allows users to upload images on the Socialize website.
 In addition, users can like the posts, add/remove their new friends.
 In addition, the web app supports dark mode for the ease of use and compatible across all browsers being responsive such as mobile first design.

-## Description
+## Description 💬
-- Leveraged React.js resources to build scalable and reusable components, encapsulating URL's and standarizing data acess interfaces.
+🔹 Leveraged React.js resources to build scalable and reusable components, encapsulating URL's and standarizing data acess interfaces.
-- The front-end use of React.js with Material UI to build a single-page web app that communicates with the back-end via RESTFUL API.
+🔹 The front-end use of React.js with Material UI to build a single-page web app that communicates with the back-end via RESTFUL API.
-- The back-end use of Node.js, Express.js, MongoDB and Mongoose, the complete MERN stack to provide Restful API.
+🔹 The back-end use of Node.js, Express.js, MongoDB and Mongoose, the complete MERN stack to provide Restful API.
-- Implemented JSON webtoken(JWT) authentication protocol for user authentication on the web.
+🔹 Implemented JSON webtoken(JWT) authentication protocol for user authentication on the web.
-- NPM to manage the modules and used it to install useful tools such as Express, body-parser, bcrypt.js, mongo.js, etc.
+🔹 NPM to manage the modules and used it to install useful tools such as Express, body-parser, bcrypt.js, mongo.js, etc.
-- Redux-Persist used local storage to store & retrieve insensitive user data during transition between the different pages.
+🔹 Redux-Persist used local storage to store & retrieve insensitive user data during transition between the different pages.
-- To handle application state management integrated Redux Toolkit to create data store.
+🔹 To handle application state management integrated Redux Toolkit to create data store.
-- React Router for routing to enable the navigation among views of various components.
+🔹 React Router for routing to enable the navigation among views of various components.
-- Formik and Yup to handle form validation for User signup and login process.
+🔹 Formik and Yup to handle form validation for User signup and login process.

-## Data Model
+## Data Model  🗂️

 ![datamodel](https://user-images.githubusercontent.com/86222915/236661099-961aa22e-d108-4d46-80e1-67726812d152.PNG)

-## Dark Mode
+## Dark Mode  :crescent_moon:

 https://user-images.githubusercontent.com/86222915/236660670-0eb2eaa1-56e1-4408-8f0c-c55fdfda1449.mp4